rktvpr/Team-Profile-Generator/README.md

 [Video walkthrough](https://drive.google.com/file/d/1NRykeKp6_NtMa00i4AaVdp5_vzYCXX2H/view?usp=sharing)

 # Description
 This is an application designed for management teams to input Manager and Employee information.
 Identifying their position and other useful information.
 A webpage is generated from user terminal inputs.
+The creation of this page helped me learn about Object Oriented Programming and testing with Jest.
+I wrote test files to make sure everything operates correctly and used Inquirer for the command line prompts

 # Installation
 Inquirer and Jest is required to run this application